Book your sexual health consultation online

 If we’re able to deliver an immediate diagnosis then medication will be provided during the same appointment.

-Symptoms can appear within 2-5 days.
+Symptoms can appear within 2-5 days of contact with an infected partner.

 How will I receive my result?